benjamin-bader/placeholders-plugin/README.md

 // in your app's build.gradle

-apply 'com.android.application' // MUST COME FIRST
+apply plugin: 'com.android.application' // MUST COME FIRST apply plugin: 'com.bendb.placeholders'
-apply 'com.bendb.placeholders'

 // Any AndroidManifest.xml placeholder will now be applied to your XML resources... android {